 If you want to increase the value of your property, or your old bathroom is looking a little tired and worn, you may be considering a bathroom renovation.
 Before taking the plunge, take a look at these dos and don’ts of a bathroom renovation to create a real wow-factor without blowing your budget.

 Always set a budget and be realistic.
-Though the property experts claim that adding a new modern bathroom can increase your home value by around 6%, it’s still vital to ensure you factor in every possible cost, from demolition to materials, waste disposal, licences, and builder’s fees.
+Though the property experts claim that adding a new modern bathroom can increase your home value by around 6%, it’s still vital to ensure you factor in every possible cost, from demolition to materials, waste disposal, licences, and general contractors port chester builder’s fees.
 Once you have a budget set, you can review it to determine where you can save.
 Always shop around to ensure you are getting the best possible price.
 Mainstream colours and styles are generally cheaper than trendy items.
 Which is great news as you want your new bathroom to remain timeless.

 You should always have a contingency plan which means keeping at least 10% of your budget back as a cushion for cost overruns.